ribbitx/easypepe-lite/readme.md

 ## Notes

-- **Beta Notice:** This API is a beta version and is meant to work as a remplacment of easypepe full api only.
+- **Beta Notice:** This API is a beta version and is meant to work as a replacement of easypepe full api only.
 The full EasyPepe API will include more features and enhancements.
 - **Security:** Do not expose your RPC credentials or this API to the public without proper security measures in place.

 ---

 ## Troubleshooting

-1. **Dependency Issues:** Ensure all dependencies are installed with `pip install flask requests python-dotenv`.
-2. **Connection Errors:** Check if PepeCoin Core is running and RPC is enabled with the correct settings.
+1. **Connection Errors:** Check if PepeCoin Core is running and RPC is enabled with the correct settings.
-3. **Invalid Credentials:** Double-check the RPC username and password in your configuration.
+2. **Invalid Credentials:** Double-check the RPC username and password in your configuration.

 ---